Mojave and Colorado Deserts Biosphere Reserve

 The current boundaries of the Reserve are unclear, because Death Valley National Monument was subsequently expanded and reorganized into Death Valley National Park, and the Santa Rosa Mountains Wildlife Management Area into the Santa Rosa and San Jacinto Mountains National Monument.
 There has been little published about the Reserve since its creation, and it appears to have been essentially overlooked.
-However interest in this Reserve seems to be increasing in 2008 with the increase in proposals for human use activity within the Anza-Borrego Desert State Park (see SDG&E Sunrise Powerlink proposal).
+However interest in this Reserve seems to be increasing in 2008 with the increase in proposals for human use activity within Anza-Borrego Desert State Park (see SDG&E Sunrise Powerlink proposal).